doyedele1/quiz-app/README.md

+# A Quiz Application

-# This app was designed to test your general knowledge skills.
+### This app was designed to test your general knowledge skills.

-## Check it out here --> https://general-knowledge-quiz.herokuapp.com/
+#### Check it out here --> https://general-knowledge-quiz.herokuapp.com/